AayushG-27/git-github-demo/README.md

 # git-github-demo
-this is my first github repository
+this is my first Github repository
+Author - Aayush Gupta